raspberrypilearning/build-a-robot/en/step_4.md

     }
     ```

-+ Your robot’s mouth looks quite small, and isn’t in the right place.
+Your robot’s mouth looks quite small, and it isn’t in the right place!

 ![screenshot](images/robot-mouth.png)

-Can you fix this, by making changes to your CSS?
+- Can you fix this by making changes to your CSS code?

 --- hints ---
 --- hint ---